Below you will find answers to frequently asked questions.

 Toilets, picnic tables and BBQs are available near the picnic grounds.

-Risk assessment and safety: All guides have a blue card and have participated in a guide training program.
-Please note the reserve is a natural area.
+All guides have a blue card and have participated in a guide training program.
+Please note the reserve is a natural area and the tracks have rough and uneven surfaces.
 Visitors are advised to wear closed toe shoes and protective clothing.
-A risk assessment document is available.
+A risk assessment[684KB] for the guided walk program is available.

-What to bring on the walk: Please leave bags and water bottles on the bus.
+Please leave bags and water bottles on the bus.
 Alternatively, bags can be left in the outdoor classroom.
 While some schools require students to complete workbooks, we encourage students to participate fully in the experience of a rainforest walk.
 Guides will do their best to address student questions but will not work through workbooks with students.